ashutoshtiwari13/SocialNetwork_Analyser/README.md

 ## Motivation
-The edges described in the problem statement could be of any form: friendship, collaboration, following or mutual interests.
+The edges described in the problem statement could be in any form: friendship, collaboration, following or mutual interests.
 Here, we specifically study and build our model over Facebook's social network, with the following areas of motivation:

 * General application of friends recommendation to a particular user.
 * Predicting hidden links in a social network group formed by terrorists along with identification of their leaders/ key